Creating Custom Iterators using C++20 Concepts

 • A std::contiguous_iterator supports the same access pattern as a random access iterator, with the additional requirement that elements adjacent in the container are also adjacent in memory.
 This is the type of iterator returned by array containers such as std::vector

 Similar to class inheritance, we can imagine these iterator categories existing in a hierarchy.
-The more advanced iterators are expanding on their more basic ancestors.
+The more advanced iterators expand on their more basic ancestors.

 So, for example, a bidirectional iterator has all the capabilities of a forward iterator, so it effectively is a forward iterator.
 Any code that expects a forward iterator would also work when given a bidirectional iterator.